 Since 2014 Information Services have been exploring some Learning Analytics options within the VLEs.
 Projects and tools include those which allow students to see some of their own data, to help them understand their activity and learning patterns.

 In order to function, a Virtual Learning Environment has to identify each user on login, and match that user identity with actions, e.g. opening a file, posting to a discussion board, completing a quiz.
 VLEs also record information such as login times, login duration, location, and activity whilst logged on, attendance, formative and summative grades, and other activity directly related to coursework.
 Only some of this data is available to staff users through the VLE interface.

 Who can see the data

 Only teaching staff, designated administrative staff, and designated technical support staff can access some of this data inside the VLE.
-As part of our “Student Data from VLEs” project we have developed tools to surface some of this data for students.

 What happens to the data